ECB sees scope for further deposit rate cuts

 Highlighting a rare public rift, the bank said not all Council members agreed with its decision, with some proposing more action and others less.

-Some rate setters proposed a bigger, perhaps 20 basis point rate cut, while keeping the bank's asset purchase program unchanged.
-Others wanted even more accommodation, with some suggesting an increase in the monthly spend and an even longer extension of the program.
+Some rate setters proposed a bigger, perhaps 20 basis point rate cut, while keeping the bank's asset purchase programme unchanged.
+Others wanted even more accommodation, with some suggesting an increase in the monthly spend and an even longer extension of the programme.

 The euro firmed and euro zone bond yields rose after the decision, with the currency hanging onto its gains even after the U.S. Federal Reserve hiked rates later that month.
 The Fed's first rate increase for nearly a decade confirmed expectations that the world's top two central banks would be moving in opposite directions for the foreseeable future.